-Grassroots at the core, Rotary links 1.2 million members to form an organization of international scope.
-It started with the vision of one man — Paul Harris.
-The Chicago attorney formed the Rotary Club of Chicago on 23 February 1905, so professionals with diverse backgrounds could exchange ideas, form meaningful, lifelong friendships, and give back to their communities.
+Rotary started with the vision of one man — Paul Harris.
+The Chicago attorney formed the Rotary Club of Chicago on 23 February 1905, so professionals with diverse backgrounds could exchange ideas and form meaningful, lifelong friendships.

 Whatever Rotary may mean to us, to the world it will be known by the results it achieves.

 That commitment endures today through an organization that remains truly international.
 Only 16 years after being founded, Rotary had clubs on six continents.
 Our members now span the globe, working to solve some of our world’s most challenging problems.

 We’re not afraid to dream big and set bold goals.
 We began our fight against polio in 1979 with a project to immunize 6 million children in the Philippines.
 Today, polio remains endemic in only two countries — down from 125 in 1988.

 Our 1.4 million members join community leaders, friends, and partners in a global network that is addressing challenges around the world.

 With every project, we’re changing the world for the better.
 The following stories trace our evolution as an organization through historical documents, artifacts, and images that show the people and events that shaped Rotary.